Generic Name: Indomethacin Injection (in doe METH a sin)

 What do I need to tell my doctor BEFORE I take Indocin I.V.?

-- If your child has an allergy to Indocin I.V. or any part of this medicine.
+- If your child has an allergy to Indocin I.V. (indomethacin injection) or any part of Indocin I.V. (indomethacin injection).

 - If your child has an allergy to aspirin or NSAIDs.